Medieval Facts & Myths: Was Prince John really wicked?

-The first myth, originating from the Robin Hood legend, portrays John as a conniving prince who oppresses England’s loyal subjects while his noble brother King Richard is away on a crusade.
+THE FIRST MYTH, originating from the Robin Hood legend, portrays John as a conniving prince who oppresses England’s loyal subjects while his righteous brother King Richard is away on a crusade.

-According to a majority of scholars, the truth lies somewhere between these two myths.
+According to a majority of scholars, the truth lies somewhere between these two exaggerations.

 John’s reign created the foundation of England's naval power.
 But John’s onerous taxes sparked an uprising of nobles and bishops that led to the signing of the Magna Carta, England’s first “bill of rights.”
 John has been described by historians as petty, spiteful and cruel.
 Yet, they also note that John’s personal faults were not much different from most medieval monarchs.
 In truth, instead of a legendary villain, John Lackland was mostly a typical ruler of his era.